guisgrande/second-project-ci/README.md

-# Metric Response
+# Metrics Response

 Metrics Response is a page intended to be a unit conversion tool and with a proposal to put the logical reasoning of the users into practice with the quiz-game.

 It was designed to be simple but functional, with the objective of meeting the need to convert measurements for professional or personal use.

-- Here is the link to the final project > [Poker Coder](https://guisgrande.github.io/second-project-ci/)
+- Here is the link to the final project > [Metrics Response](https://guisgrande.github.io/second-project-ci/)

 ## Contents